 “No one gets rich by saving in the bank,” said Byrke Sestok, a certified financial planner and president of Rightirement Wealth Partners in White Plains, N.Y.
 “If you have 30 years before retirement and 30 years during retirement, then you have the time to participate heavily or totally in the stock market, and ignore the big drops and focus on the fact that stocks have historically proved to be a better-performing asset class over bonds and cash.”

 That doesn’t necessarily mean it’s up to you to pick the right stocks, though.
 See if your 401k or workplace retirement plan offers index funds, which track the performance of a broad stock market index such as the S&P 500.
 Or, Scott recommends target-date funds, which have managers who shift your portfolio allocation over time from stocks to more conservative investments as you near retirement age.
+You can also look into putting money in safe, high return investments to start your investment journey.

 Opt for Alternative Investments